i3abghany/Rx32/README.md

 Available in Schematic.pdf

 # Supported instructions:
-add, sub, and, or, nor, stl, addi, andi, ori, lw, sw, j, jr, jal, sll, lui
+add, sub, and, or, nor, stl, addi, andi, ori, lw, sw, j, jr, jal, sll, srl, lui, lh

 # TODO:
 * Factor out the IMem entity to fetch the instruction from a separate file.